George Sands: Characterisation

-Originally the BBC asked Whithouse to write a story about three college graduades buying a house together.
+Originally the BBC asked Whithouse to write a story about three college graduates buying a house together.
 In Whithouse's early ideas George was a man with anger management issues.
 He was very punctilious, old fashioned and romantic.
 George had his own travel agency.
 At his office there was a girl who was in love with him.
 However, George turned out to be a werewolf.

 George is born as George Sands Junior.
 He has an extraordinarily high IQ and is Jewish.
 George has a lot of self doubts and moral qualms.
 He struggles a lot with being a werewolf.
 Monica Germanà believes that he tries to separate his supernatural self from the human one, when he speaks about himself as a werewolf using the pronoun "he" instead of him.
 However, it is also demonstrated that this is not possible as George also shows some supernatural abilities, like enhanced smell, when he is not transformed.
 According to Deborah Mutch George is the most human of the three housemates.
 He becomes only monstrous once a month.
 Therefore, he "represents the moral center of the series".